 - How old are your children?

-- Is your cleaning supply expense higher because you clean houses for a living?
+- Is your cleaning supply expense higher because of cleaning houses for a living?

 - You make no mention of clothing money.
 If nothing else, each year underwear and socks have to be purchased.